Readings for the Feast of

 with such charity and patience

-that he dedicated himself
+that he labored tirelessly

-We ask this through our Lord Jesus Christ, Your Son,
+Through our Lord Jesus Christ, your Son,

-who lives and reigns with you and the Holy Spirit,
+who lives and reigns with you in the unity of the Holy Spirit,

-one God, for ever and ever.
+God, for ever and ever.